ndeadly/MissionControl/README.md

 ### Building from source

-### Planned features
-* Wii extension controller support
-* Controller configuration app
-* Rumble support
-* Overlay menu for quick access to controller configuration

 ### Known Issues
-* Joy-Con controllers that have paired via the console rails store incorrect vid/pid information.
-This causes them to be unrecognised over Bluetooth.
-Clearing the pairing database via *`System Settings->Controllers and Sensors->Disconnect Controllers`* and re-pairing wirelessly in the *`Change Grip/Order`* screen should resolve the issue.
-*__(Note: Joy-Cons must be disconnected from the rails prior to attempting this or else they will instantly re-pair with the console)__*
-* Xbox One controllers currently disconnect after pairing.
-Controller will connect normally after console is restarted.
+* Xbox One controllers currently disconnect and refuse to reconnect after pairing.
+The controller will connect normally after console is restarted.
+* Wii(U) controllers can take a while to pair with the console.
+For some reason they are only detected at the end of a device descovery cycle.
+Be patient and re-press the sync button on the controller if neccessary.
 * Controllers with player indicator LEDs always show as player 1.
-* Battery level indicator always displays full battery.

 ### Support
 If you like this project, please consider supporting its development.